csanquer/TwigExtraBundle/README.md

 * Copyright (C) 2013 Charles Sanquer

-This file is part of CSanquer TwigExtraBundle.
+This file is part of Csanquer TwigExtraBundle.

-CSanquer TwigExtraBundle is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Csanquer TwigExtraBundle is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-CSanquer TwigExtraBundle is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Csanquer TwigExtraBundle is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with CSanquer TwigExtraBundle.
+You should have received a copy of the GNU Lesser General Public License along with Csanquer TwigExtraBundle.
 If not, see <http://www.gnu.org/licenses/>.